Potato-Leek pancakes

 9. Heat grape seed oil in non-stick pan.
 (Pan has to be HOT enough!)

 10. Shape the potato batter into a small round and cook it till golden brown.
-(I like mine a little soft not too crispy.
-Just tiny bit brown on one side then I flip it)

 11. Enjoy with dipping sauce!